nuxeo/nuxeo-drive/docs/installer.md

 If you used to customize the installation process, know that the same arguments are taken into account, but the way you declare them changes:

-- old: `msiexec /i nuxeo-drive.msi /qn /quiet ARG=value ...`
+- Old: `msiexec /i nuxeo-drive.msi /qn /quiet ARG=value ...`
-- new: `nuxeo-drive.exe /silent /ARG=value ...`
+- New: `nuxeo-drive.exe /silent /ARG=value ...`

 **Warning**: it is now highly deprecated to use the `TARGETDIR` argument.
 For convenient reasons, we decided to not allow the user to choose the installation folder.
 So it *may* work, but we **do not support** this as it can break the auto-update and introduce other issues.